 In reality, Philip probably did flirt hardcore with Jackie.
-He looks pretty excited standing beside her in all the official photos and apparently after the event, a drugged-up Jackie described Philip as "nervous" and admitted she could perceive no connection whatsoever between the queen and her husband.
-If this wasn't enough to make Jackie sound like a catty teenager trying to steal another girl's boyfriend, the First Lady went on to badmouth Elizabeth's hair, clothes, and house decorations.
+He looks pretty excited standing beside her in all the official photos and apparently after the event, a drugged-up Jackie described Philip as "nervous" and may have admitted she could perceive no connection whatsoever between the queen and her husband.
+If this wasn't enough to make Jackie sound like a catty teenager trying to steal another girl's boyfriend, the First lady went on to badmouth Elizabeth's hair, clothes, and house decorations.

 Queen Elizabeth Turned Philip Into A Prince So He Couldn't Be Subpoenaed By The Court

 In The Crown, Philip's private secretary Michael Parker sent a letter to the Thursday Club describing how much he and Philip enjoyed three days with the beautiful women of Tonga and left "very much in love."
-Though this story was made up for the show, it captured Philip and Mike's real friendship which started in the Royal Navy where the two men reveled in shore leave and where “there was always armfuls of girls.”
+Though this story was made up for the show, it captured Philip and Mike's real friendship, which started in the Royal Navy where the two men reveled in shore leave and where “there was always armfuls of girls.”

 Prince Philip Probably Didn't Have An Affair With A Russian Ballerina